Five baggage tips for winter holidays

 Bring your bags to the airport the day before

-We advise you to check-in for your flight in advance online or via the Finnair mobile app – it saves time at the airport.
+We advise you to check-in for your flight in advance online or via the Finnair app – it saves time at the airport.
 At Helsinki Airport, it is easy to leave bags at self-service bag drop, after you’ve printed your bag tag from one of the check-in kiosks.
-This works for skis as well.
+Please place your skis on the special bag drop next to the regular bag drop.

-The new Helsinki Airport Terminal 2 is now open, and you arrive at the airport through the new, beautiful entrance.
-Easy to use check-in kiosks are at your service in the new departure hall.
-Bag drop desks remain in the old departure hall, for now, meaning after you have printed your bag tag, please follow the signs to the old hall to leave your bags.
+The new terminal at Helsinki Airport opened in December 2022, and you arrive at the airport through the new, beautiful entrance.
+Easy to use check-in kiosks and bag drop desks are at your service in the new departure hall.

-”You can make your travel day easier by bringing your baggage to Helsinki Airport already the evening before at 6 pm – 9.30 pm.
-One family member can bring the whole family’s bags, provided that they have everyone’s flight tickets and travel documents including the possible corona certificates.
-On the day of departure, you can go directly to your boarding gate via security,” tells Sami Suokas.
+”You can make your travel day easier by bringing your baggage to Helsinki Airport already the evening before at 6 p.m. – 9.30 p.m.
+One family member can bring the whole family’s bags, provided that they have everyone’s flight tickets and travel documents.
+On the day of departure, you can then go directly to your boarding gate via security,” tells Ihamäki.

 During high season, we ask you to arrive at the airport well in advance before the departure, which says a minimum of 2-3 hours before depending on your destination.
 You will then have time for last-minute shopping or for sitting back to enjoy the holiday spirit at the airport.